Using Pet Urine Alarm for Territorial Marking - Mini Case Studies

 These pets volunteered to test out the SprayAlert Alarm to reduce their marking behavior.
 All were habitually urine marking territory in their homes.
 They were kind enough to assist in our product research and development.
 We avoided pets that were marking in many places or all over their homes.
 Behaviorist assistance is strongly recommended for them.

 Approximately two-thirds of the dogs showed positive results.
 Some were totally cured of the marking habit, others improving or requiring occasional reminders.
+They were led to the proper urination area when the alarm sounded.
 Cats have proven to be difficult at direct behavior modification They require addressing issues such as litter boxes or stressors in their home environment.
 See Cat Spraying and Marking.
-The SprayAlert is helpful as a cleanup aid in habitual cases.
+The SprayAlert is helpful as a cleanup aid for cats.

-Best dog candidates for behavior improvement are those marking territory in a handful of places or less, with more than a few drops of urine (enough to trigger the sensor).
-Sensitivity to the alarm is also a consideration.
-Some dogs may be unaffected by the loud alarm depending on their temperament.
-Prolific sprayers will simply move to another spot.
+The best dog candidates for behavior improvement are those marking territory in a handful of places or less, with more than a few drops of urine (enough to trigger the sensor).

 Oslo is male Norwegian Elkhound, unneutered, 7 yrs old at the time.
 He had marked on the couch and ottoman in same room almost daily for 2-3 years and had sired 4 litters, 23 pups.
 The SprayAlert Alarm was used to stop his indoor spraying.
 This is the usage history, monitored and recorded by motion sensing camera: